underhillanna/PhotosynQ-Documentation/help/_apps_Adding_Notes_and_Pictures.md

 #### Desktop App

-In the Desktop App, notes and pictures can only be added BEFORE you accept the measurement
+In the Desktop App, notes and pictures can only be added BEFORE you save the measurement to the PhotosynQ platform.
+When you save measurements to the notebook, notes and pictures can be saved with the measurement at any time.

 1. Select **Add Notes** from the menu at the top of the page
 2. Type in a note, use the computer's camera to take a picture, or upload an image from your computer.